On this page, you get to choose what I make next through a bounty system.

-The Power Pad has a known, emulated protocol: serial on D3 and D4.
+The Power Pad has a known, emulated protocol: clocked serial on D3 and D4.

 This bribe will fund development of a clone of Mole Patrol that uses the Power Pad.
-A rhythm game was originally planned, but this was canceled after the 2006 claim construction verdict in Konami v.
+A rhythm game called DanceKAD was originally planned, but this was delayed to 2019 after the 2006 claim construction verdict in Konami v.
 Roxor.

 Speech compression demo

 Few NES games include voice acting in their cut scenes due to the amount of ROM needed to hold sampled audio.
-The most efficient codecs suited for playback on microcontrollers were patented in the NES's commercial era, and few video game developers wanted to pay a royalty.
+The most efficient codecs suited for playback on microcontrollers were patented in the NES's commercial era, and few video game developers wanted to pay the royalty that Electronic Speech Systems was charging.
 But as of 2011, NES-era patents have expired.